OrchardCMS/OrchardCore/src/docs/reference/modules/DataProtection.Azure/README.md

 The `ContainerName` property and the `BlobName` property are the only templatable properties.
 If not supplied the `BlobName` will automatically default to a folder per tenant configuration, i.e. `Sites/tenant_name/DataProtectionKeys.xml`

+!!! note
+When templating the `ContainerName`  using  `{{ ShellSettings.Name }}`, the tenant's name will be automatically lowercased, however, you must also make sure the `ContainerName` conforms to other Azure Blob naming conventions as set out in Azure's documentation.

 ### Configuring a container per tenant.

 ```json